idezentas/marquee-scroller-tr/README.md

 * City name, country name, time zone etc. features have been added using TimeZoneDB.
 * The ability to detect the difference between time zones has been added.
 * News feature has been deleted.
-* Language option for weather has been added.
 * The feature to turn off the marquee has been added.
 * The information to be displayed in the marquee has been moved to the Display Settings page.
 * PlatformIO build feature has been added.